Welsh Alliance: Llanrug United secure dramatic cup in over Llangefni Town

 LLANRUG United advanced to the Lock Stock Cookson Cup second round with a thrilling 4-3 win over Llangefni Town.

-Craig Roberts’ side looked to have pulled off an impressive away win thanks to goals from himself, Daniel Thomas and Gary Owen, but two stoppage time strikes from Aaron Hughes and Allan Mark Owen ousted them from the competition.
+Chirs Roberts’ side looked to have pulled off an impressive away win thanks to goals from Craig Roberts, Daniel Thomas and Gary Owen, but two stoppage time strikes from Aaron Hughes and Allan Mark Owen ousted them from the competition.

 Barmouth and Dyffryn United were unable to derail Division One leaders Conwy Borough as they fell to a 2-1 defeat at Y Morfa, with Steve Jones levelling matters briefly for the visitors on 39 minutes.